danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth.recoverPassword.html" name="auth.recoverPassword">Reset the 2FA password using the recovery code sent using auth.requestPasswordRecovery: auth.recoverPassword</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.resetNotifySettings.html" name="account.resetNotifySettings">Resets all notification settings from users and groups: account.resetNotifySettings</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/contacts.resolveUsername.html" name="contacts.resolveUsername">Resolve a @username to get peer info: contacts.resolveUsername</a>
-    * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getStatsURL.html" name="messages.getStatsURL">Returns URL with the chat statistics.
-Currently this method can be used only for channels: messages.getStatsURL</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getAuthorizationForm.html" name="account.getAuthorizationForm">Returns a Telegram Passport authorization form for sharing data with a service: account.getAuthorizationForm</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/updates.getState.html" name="updates.getState">Returns a current state of updates: updates.getState</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.getWallPapers.html" name="account.getWallPapers">Returns a list of available wallpapers: account.getWallPapers</a>